zunairahamid/Namaz-Clock/README.md

-# Namaz-Clock
+# Company Email Generator
-This is a clock which shows prayer times
+This program generates emal address of employees working n a company